jeyeihro/practice-linux/README.md

 bash practice_linux.sh end
 ``

-When you have solved the problem, execute this command.
+When you have solved the game, execute this command.
 The answer is then automatically evaluated.
 If any part of the answer is incorrect, the game continues.
 If all answers are perfect, the game ends and a rank and score are recorded based on the time spent playing the game.

 # Other
 Several other features are available, such as redisplaying question text, displaying hints, showing previous high scores, and formatting game data.